 Stay up–to–date with news, events, and activities — view the OT Department Blog.

-*Tuition rates are subject to change.
+* Tuition rates are for the 2017-18 academic year.
 Additional fees and costs for course materials may apply.
-Total program cost and completion time varies with individual program plans.
+Total program cost and completion time varies depending on individual program plans.
 Tuition rates are subject to change.

 As an occupational therapist, you'll help people regain and maintain their independence in all areas of their lives.
 Occupational therapy is needed when a person's ability to live independently, to care for personal needs, and to participate in work, school, family and community life is disrupted by illness or injury.
 Occupational therapists also provide education and training for wellness and prevention concerns.
 Occupational therapists work in schools, skilled nursing facilities, clinics, and hospitals, as well as alternative service delivery models (e.g., prisons, community mental health agencies and business/industry).